 Redefining System Suppliers’ IACS UR E26/27 Interpretation Trends in Alignment with Cyber Resilience Principles

-Continuous clarification of IACS UR E26 / E27 requirements
+- Continuous clarification of IACS UR E26 / E27 requirements by classification societies

 Accordingly, non-compliance with IACS requirements by system suppliers is no longer a matter of "negotiation", but an issue that is highly likely to translate directly into business risk in the future.

-However, in some cases, suppliers interpret IACS requirements based on their own internal perspectives, often centered on individual engineers or specific supplied equipment, with the objective of protecting proprietary technical assets and maintaining security.
+In some cases, suppliers interpret IACS requirements based on their own internal perspectives — often centered on individual engineers or specific supplied equipment — with the objective of protecting proprietary technical assets.
+Typical examples include:

-Establishing manufacturer-centric independent zones onboard vessels (commonly referred to as “MAN Zones”)
+- ❌ Establishing manufacturer-centric independent zones onboard vessels (commonly referred to as "XXX Company Zones")

-As a representative example, the ZCD clearly illustrates the core principles of zone definition under IACS standards.
+The ZCD (Zone & Conduit Diagram) clearly illustrates the core principles of zone definition under IACS standards:

-UR E26 1.3.2 a): Propulsion-related systems are explicitly defined as OT Essential Systems
+Propulsion-related systems explicitly defined as OT Essential Systems

-UR E22: Propulsion-related systems are classified as Category III (High Risk)
+Propulsion systems classified as Category III (High Risk)

 If Essential Systems belonging to the same Category III (High Risk) are separated based on manufacturer: